 The first expansion that you can use is Traders & Barbarians.
 It offers various scenarios from Fisherman of Catan, to Barbarian Attack.
 Each one of them is pretty exciting, but the problem is that the 2-player variant seems somewhat lacking.

 That’s why we’d recommend this version to players who want to enrich their multiplayer games first, while still having an option of a nice 2-player version occasionally.
-But if you just want to have the best 2-player experience possible, we’d say you take a look at this next one.
+But if you just want to have the best 2-player experience possible, we’d say you rather take a look at the next one.

 Explorers and Pirates